A categorification of acyclic principal coefficient cluster algebras: Introduction

+Our main result is to construct a Frobenius categorification of the cluster algebra $\pprinclust{Q}$ in the case that $Q$ is acyclic.

-\begin{thm*} Let $Q$ be an acyclic quiver, and let $\clust{Q}$ be the corresponding cluster algebra without frozen variables.
-Then there exists a Frobenius cluster category $\frobcat_Q$ (constructed explicitly) such that \begin{enumerate}[label=(\roman*)] \item the stable category $\stab{\frobcat}_Q$ is equivalent to the cluster category $\clustcat{Q}$, and \item there is a bijection between cluster-tilting objects of $\frobcat_Q$ and seeds of the polarised principal coefficient cluster algebra with principal part $\clust{Q}$, commuting with mutation, such that the ice quiver of the endomorphism algebra of each cluster-tilting object agrees, up to arrows between frozen vertices, with the ice quiver of the corresponding seed. \end{enumerate} \end{thm*}
+\begin{thm*}[Categorification for polarised principal coefficients] Let $Q$ be an acyclic quiver.
+Then the category $\frobcat_Q$ (Definition~\ref{d:pprin-cat}) \begin{enumerate} \item is a Hom-finite Frobenius cluster category (Definition~\ref{d:frobclustcat}), \item has stable category $\stab{\frobcat}_Q$ equivalent to the cluster category $\clustcat{Q}$, \item carries a Fu--Keller cluster character \cite{FuKel}, inducing a bijection between isomorphism classes of indecomposable rigid objects of $\frobcat_Q$ and cluster variables of $\pprinclust{Q}$, and \item the previous bijection induces a further bijection between isomorphism classes of cluster-tilting objects of $\frobcat_Q$ and seeds of the polarised principal coefficient cluster algebra $\pprinclust{Q}$, commuting with mutation, such that the ice quiver of the endomorphism algebra\footnote{Throughout the paper, we interpret the quivers of endomorphism algebras as ice quivers by declaring the frozen vertices to be those corresponding to projective indecomposable summands.} of each cluster-tilting object agrees, up to arrows between frozen vertices, with the ice quiver of the corresponding seed. \end{enumerate} \end{thm*}

-We interpret the quivers of endomorphism algebras in \ref{main-cat-thm-mut}, and indeed throughout the paper, as ice quivers by declaring the frozen vertices to be those corresponding to projective indecomposable summands.
-The definition of a Frobenius cluster category is stated below (\Cref{frobclustcat}); such categories always admit a weak cluster structure in the sense of Buan--Iyama--Reiten--Scott \cite[\S II.1]{buancluster}, by \cite[Thm.~II.1.1]{buancluster}.
-By \Cref{main-cat-thm}\ref{main-cat-thm-mut}, this weak cluster structure on $\frobcat_Q$ is even a cluster structure, also defined in \cite[\S II.1]{buancluster}.

-As we will indicate, while the acyclicity assumption is needed for all of the ingredients in the proof of \Cref{main-cat-thm} to be available simultaneously, many of these intermediate results hold in much wider generality.
-In particular, we will see that the conclusions of the theorem remain valid when $Q$ is a $3$-cycle (replacing $\clustcat{Q}$ in \ref{main-cat-thm-cc} by Amiot's cluster category $\clustcat{Q,W}$, where $W$ is the potential on $Q$ given by the $3$-cycle).

-It is necessary to pass from principal coefficients to some larger collection of frozen variables in order for a result like \Cref{main-cat-thm} to be possible, since a Frobenius categorification of the principal coefficient cluster algebra with principal part $\clust{Q}$ cannot exist; see \Cref{p:no-prin-cat}.
-However, it is still possible to use the category $\frobcat_Q$ from \Cref{main-cat-thm} to study this cluster algebra, essentially by `ignoring' the extra projective-injective objects in the category, as we will illustrate in \Cref{gradings}.
-On the other hand, one can also construct from $\frobcat_Q$ an extriangulated category, in the sense of Nakaoka and Palu \cite{nakaokamutation}, which is combinatorially closer to the principal coefficient cluster algebra, for example by having indecomposable projective-injective objects in bijection with the frozen variables of this cluster algebra.
-Many properties of the resulting category are then easy consequences of its construction, via \cite[Prop.~3.30]{nakaokamutation}, and \Cref{main-cat-thm}.